uwaiseibna2/GAP/README.md

   ```
 The output of this function is a tab-delimited file named `predictions.csv` in the `results` folder, which contains the names of species with unknown status (NA) in the first column, and predictions for each of these species (0 for absence, 1 for presence) in the second column.

-To predict a phenotype in one or more species from a multiple alignment and phylogenetic tree, type:
+To predict vitamin C synthesis in the 25 species with unknown status from the _Gulo_ multiple alignment and phylogenetic tree relating the species, type:
   ```bash
   #unix-based OS
   Rscript PredictSpecies.R ./ TRUE ENSMUST00000059970 input/species.txt input/sample-dataset.fa input/phylogeny.txt